-Each week you will have two hours of lectures and actively participate in tutorials for nine hours.
+In the first year, you will have two hours of lectures and actively participate in tutorials for nine hours each week.
 You will also need to reserve 33 hours each week for reading and analysing texts, writing papers and preparing presentations.

 The first year comprises eight courses scheduled consecutively, so you only need to study for a single course at any one time.
 We have chosen this method to ease the transition from secondary to university education.
 In the second year you will take two courses in each eight-week block.
 Each course consists of a weekly lecture and a three-hour tutorial group session.